-What does FMP measure
+What FMP measures

-FMP measures when a user perceives that the primary content of a page is visible.
-The raw score for FMP represents the time duration between the user initiating the page load and the page rendering its primary content above the fold.
-It's essentially the paint after which the biggest above-the-fold layout change has happened.
-Learn more about the technical specifics of FMP in Time to First Meaningful Paint: a layout-based approach.
+FMP measures when the primary content of a page is visible to the user.
+The raw score for FMP is the time in seconds between the user initiating the page load and the page rendering the primary above-the-fold content.
+FMP essentially shows the timing of the paint after which the biggest above-the-fold layout change happens.
+Learn more about the technical details of FMP in Google's Time to First Meaningful Paint: a layout-based approach.

 How Lighthouse determines your FMP score

-For example, let's say your FCP is 1.5 seconds, your FMP is 3.0 seconds.
+For example, let's say your FCP is 1.5 seconds, and your FMP is 3 seconds.
 The FCP score would be 99, but the FMP score would be 75.

-|Over 4 seconds||Red (slow)||0–49|
+|Over 4||Red (slow)||0–49|

-How to improve your performance score
+How to improve your FMP score

-Tracking FMP in the real world
+Tracking FMP on real users' devices